cultureandempire/cultureandempire.github.io/cande.md

 One of the groups processing what the Spider sees is the Special Operations Division (SOD) of the DEA.
 In August 2013, Reuters [reported that](http://www.reuters.com/article/2013/08/05/us-dea-sod-idUSBRE97409R20130805), "*A secretive US Drug Enforcement Administration unit is funneling information from intelligence intercepts, wiretaps, informants and a massive database of telephone records to authorities across the nation to help them launch criminal investigations of Americans.*"

 The SOD unit, numbering several hundred people, shares information with the FBI, NSA, CIA, IRS, DHS, and half a dozen more agencies.
 The unit was created in 1994 to fight Latin American drug cartels.
 It is true that the Mexican drug cartels [are undoubtedly vicious](https://en.wikipedia.org/wiki/Miguel_Trevi%C3%B1o_Morales) and if they lived on my doorstep, I'd probably bless any agency who asked with the powers it asked for to fight them.

 There are strong arguments that drug prohibition created these cartels in the first place, and law enforcement budgets that depend on them in the second.
+Every police force eventually forms a symbiotic, and profitable, relationship with the criminals it is meant to catch.
 Let's set that aside for now, though.

 I see two red flags in the SOD's work.
 The first is the sharing of information with other agencies.
 This may sound innocuous, even sensible.
 However, what it means is that those 12 agencies are building an integrated spy network.
 "Sharing" is a euphemism for "standardizing data formats and real-time interconnectivity."
 Before, we have a dozen or more autonomous and disconnected agencies.
 After, we have the Spider.
 This of course makes sense for enforcement.
 It is, however, an extraordinarily dangerous tool.
 As we've seen, law enforcement is not neutral.